 - GGT – is most useful to assess if raised ALP is due to liver, or other pathology.

-When LFT’s are routinely measured in patients coming up for surgery, an abnormality is found in 3.5% of people.
+When LFT’s are routinely measured (e.g. in primary care as a screening tool), an abnormality is found in 3.5% of people.
 0.3% of patients have ALT levels 2x that of normal.
+Abnormal LFTs are unlikely to resolve spontaneously – and as such there is little benefit to simply repeating tests that are raised, without other investigation or management.

 The majority of patients with abnormal test results have significant liver disease.

-The two most common liver diseases are alcoholic liver disease, and non alcoholic fatty liver.
+The two most common liver diseases are alcoholic liver disease, and non alcoholic fatty liver disease (NAFLD).

 Normal LFT’s do not necessarily exclude the possibility of chronic liver disease.